Top Tips for Keeping Your Horse Healthy when Travelling

 • Shipping Fever is a name for a respiratory infection caught whilst travelling.
 Having the head elevated, as may happen when tied up in the lorry, increases the risk of shipping fever as it compromises the normal drainage via the mucociliary escalator from the airways.
 A study published in 2016 looking at horses flying to Hong Kong found approximately 10% of horses were affected with shipping fever.

 • Give your horse time to rest and recover from a long journey.
 Papers have shown weight loss of 2.5 - 5% of their body weight can occur when travelling more than 12 hours.
 This weight loss is likely due to eating less during travel, dehydration and increased energy requirements associated with travelling.
 It may take 3 - 7 days to return to normal weight following a long journey.
+A general rule of thumb is one day of recovery with limited exercise for each 8 hours of road travel or half a day recovery for each hour of flight, up to 5 days.

 walking